thelogicalgrammar/pLoT_course/_sources/intro.md

 The latter half of the course relies on [Steven Piantadosi](http://colala.berkeley.edu/people/piantadosi/)'s library [LOTlib3](https://github.com/piantado/LOTlib3).
 Note that LOTlib3 is slower than other similar inference libraries developed by Piantadosi (e.g. [fleet](https://github.com/piantado/Fleet)).
-However, we use LOTlib3 for a crucial reasons: it is written entirely in python, which means folks with more python knowledge can easily have a look at what is happening behind the hood, and parts of the LOTlib3 code can be explained in class.
+However, we use LOTlib3 for a crucial reasons: it is written entirely in python, which means folks with more python knowledge can easily have a look at what is happening under the hood, and parts of the LOTlib3 code can be explained in class.

 ## Structure of the course